 There were no passenger or crew injuries during the incident, which occurred near South Shetland Islands at 3:30 a.m.
 Sunday.
 The vessel is carrying 167 passengers from 24 countries; all of them remained safely onboard.

-That means the line has canceled the ship's next sailing.
+That means the line has cancelled the ship's next sailing.
 Passengers booked on the sailing are being given a full refund, and the company will also cover flight costs not reimbursed by travel insurance, up to $500 per person.
 If passengers want to rebook for the current season, Quark will move them to other Antarctica sailings, including those that are longer, at no additional cost, or rebook for next year at the same price they paid this year.